MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 Strategy 3: MBBS Abroad (The High-Value Pivot)

-If your total budget is under ₹40 Lakhs, studying abroad is significantly better than paying a backdoor "donation" to a low-tier Indian college.
+If your total budget is under ₹40 Lakhs, studying abroad is significantly better than paying a backdoor "management quota fees" to a low-tier Indian college.

 - Top Destinations 2026: Bangladesh (most similar curriculum to India), Russia, Uzbekistan, Egypt